Owsley (musician): Personal life

 In sports, Owsley was a University of Alabama football fan.
-He himself played soccer and lacrosse and competed in cross country running in his formative years.
-As an adult, Owsley was a reasonably good golfer and tennis player, as well as an outstanding table tennis and billiard player.
+He played soccer and lacrosse and competed in cross country running in his formative years.
+As an adult, Owsley was a golfer and tennis player, as well as a table tennis and billiard player.
 Whenever he was on tour and playing a club that had a billiard table, he'd often pick-up a game prior to going on stage to perform.
-He was also a very good horseman and owned several Tennessee Walking Horses over the years.
+He was also a horseman and owned several Tennessee Walking Horses over the years.

 Owsley had a passion for telling jokes.
 He was widely known for his sense of humor, as well as being a terrific mimic, skilled at closely imitating people.
 He also was a fan of card tricks and coin illusion tricks and worked for years to hone his skills in illusion.
 Whenever he was in Los Angeles, he frequently visited the Magic Castle, located in Hollywood.

 Owsley was an American Civil War buff.
 He was very knowledgeable on the subject and loved to interact with others who were interested in it as well.
 On many occasions, he helped to reenact specific battles.

 Owsley was a Christian and was a member of the Village Chapel in Nashville, TN.

-Owsley was an avid collector of vintage guitars, amplifiers, microphones and mic preamps for his studio.
-At one time, he had a very large collection.
+Owsley was an collector of vintage guitars, amplifiers, microphones and mic preamps for his studio.